tahoe-lafs/magic-folder/docs/usage.rst

 ``--no-wait`` then the command will exit immediately (although the invite will still be valid).

+XXX DECIDE: should the default be to wait, or to not?
+Developers are split on this; maybe some UX research or discussion can solve it?
+No matter what, the HTTP API will have to be two-part ("start invite -> X" and "status of invite X" or "wait for invite X")

 Invites are valid until the magic-folder daemon stops running or until the default number of minutes pass (whichever is sooner).
 See the ``--timeout`` options for the default (or you can pass a different